*Home > Background

 There can be a beer.se and ale.se, but neither a bärs nor öl.se with the Swedish characters ä and ö.

-It's easy to evolve the Domain Name System to point to multiple users of 'the same name'.
+It's easy to improve the Domain Name System to point to multiple users of 'the same name'.

 Full disclosure: we have no affiliation with any TLD registry, registrar or re-seller.